-The the Dodd-Frank Act and Section 14A of the Exchange Act require that we permit our stockholders to vote to approve, on an advisory (non-binding) basis, the compensation of our named executive officers as disclosed in the CD&A, the Summary Compensation Table and accompanying executive compensation tables, and the related narrative disclosure accompanying such information.
+The Dodd-Frank Act and Section 14A of the Exchange Act require that we permit our stockholders to vote to approve, on an advisory (non-binding) basis, the compensation of our named executive officers as disclosed in the CD&A, the Summary Compensation Table and accompanying executive compensation tables, and the related narrative disclosure accompanying such information.
 At our 2018 Annual Meeting, our stockholders approved, on an advisory basis, that an advisory vote on named executive officer compensation should be held annually.
-Based on such result, our Board determined that the advisory vote on our named executive officers' compensation will be held every year until the next advisory vote on the frequency of future advisory votes on our named executive officers' compensation.
-We expect the next advisory vote to approve our named executive officers' compensation and the next advisory vote on the frequency of future advisory votes to be held at the 2024 Annual Meeting.
+Based on such result, our Board determined that the advisory vote on our named executive officers' compensation will be held every year until the next advisory vote on the frequency of future advisory votes on our named executive officers' compensation, which is set to occur at the 2024 Annual Meeting (see Proposal 3, below).
+We expect the next advisory vote to approve named executive officer compensation will be held at the 2025 Annual Meeting.